RealHulubulu/openCVObjectDetectionRPi/README.md

 on models using the coco data set.
 OpenCV is a library that can be used in tandem with Tensorflow but also without Tensorflow.
-OpenCV has its own Deep Neural Network (DNN) that supplements the need for Tensorflow.
+OpenCV has its own Deep Neural Network (DNN) that supplements the need for Tensorflow deep learning libraries that are hard for edge devices.
 This project does not use Tensorflow as doing so is too strenuous on the Pi.
 Tensorflow can be installed and used within Raspbian but takes a lot of computing.
 Just using